Let’s say that part of your lead generation approach is searching and collecting contact data from for sale by owner websites.

 What Is Web Scraping?

-In a sense, you can consider web scraping an automated process that does the research part for certain data on particular websites for you.
+In a sense, you can consider web scraping an automated process that does the research part for specific data on particular websites for you.

 It is a kind of digital assistant that extracts specific data from websites for you and then displays it in an organized manner.